 I have met a lot of children’s pastors in my life.
 Anyone who knows me knows I like to network.
-Being a professional conference attendee, most of the children’s ministers I meet fall into one of three categories: those who have found where God wants them to be, those who are not sure where they are suppose to be, and those who want to leave where they are because they know that they are not presently where they are suppose to be.
-At different times in my ministry over the last thirty-five years, I have been in all three categories.
+Being a professional conference attendee, most of the children’s ministers I meet fall into one of three categories: those who have found where God wants them to be, those who are not sure where they are supposed to be, and those who want to leave where they are because they know that they are not presently where they are supposed to be.
+At different times in my ministry over the last 35 years, I have been in all three categories.

 Over the years, I think I’ve heard every reason under the sun why people have decided to make a change.
 Some are negative and some are positive.
 Things like lack of vision from senior leadership, frustration or burnout on the part of the children’s pastor, moral and ethical failure, not willing to change (stubbornness), a loss of trust or confidence in leadership or in you, the church outgrows you or you outgrow the position or church, constant conflict, as well as you’ve completed the task and it’s just time to go.
 Sometimes, the reason(s) to seek a change can be neutral or mutual, things like a change of philosophy or a change of pastor or you’ve been given a new assignment or promotion or you’ve been faithful in that which is another man’s and God gives you your own ministry.
 With all that stated, the only time to go is when God says to and gives you a release for your next adventure.